sumcoinlabs/sumcoin-core-config-generator/README.md

 License
 -------

-The Bitcoin Core Config Generator is released under the terms of the GPL.
+The Sumcoin Core Config Generator is released under the terms of the GPL.
 See [LICENSE](LICENSE) for more information.